 In early July, Captain Segrétain was promoted to Major.

 Between July 13 and August 8, Operation Bastille took place in the Bac Ninh region, northeast of Hanoi.
-Two men of the battalion were killed, including Sergeant Heinz Hammermeister.
+The battalion suffered two deaths, including Sergeant Heinz Hammermeister.
 He commanded the Cie Para’s next-to-last elements to join the 1er BEP.
-Sergeant Hammermeister was a former Fallschirmjäger (German paratrooper) who participated in well-known 1941 Operation Mercury on the Greek island of Crete, the very first mainly airborne invasion in military history.
+Sergeant Hammermeister was a former Fallschirmjäger (German paratrooper) who had participated in the very first mainly airborne invasion in military history, in the well-known 1941 Operation Mercury on the Greek island of Crete.

-In August and September, the battalion participated in Operation Canigou, alongside their comrades from the 13e DBLE and 6e REI.
-The unit suffered 5 dead.
+In August and September, the battalion was involved in Operation Canigou, alongside their comrades from the 13e DBLE and 6e REI.
+The unit suffered five deaths.

-October 14, the 1er BEP conducted once again a combat jump, at the beginning of Operation Therese.
+On October 14, the 1er BEP once again conducted a combat jump, this time at the beginning of Operation Therese.
 About 300 of its men jumped over Lung Vai in the Lang Son region.
-When landing, 14 men were wounded, including Lieutenant Stien and Lieutenant Vion.
+Upon landing, 14 men – including Lieutenant Stien and Lieutenant Vion – were wounded.

 In November, the 1st Company left the citadel of Hanoi and rejoined the rest of the battalion at Gia Lam; Captain Garrigues took command.